yetanalytics/dl4clj/README.md

 ## Usage

+TODO
-TODO verify in scratch that this README is accurate
+- verify in scratch that this README is accurate
+- add in clustering workflow/examples

 ### Layers